-1) Methodological Foundations of Visual Methods in Research—J. Michael Denton, Carrie A. Kortegast, and Carrie Miller
+1) Overview of the Use of Visual Methods in Research—J. Michael Denton, Carrie A. Kortegast, and Carrie Miller

-2) Utilizing Photo Elicitation to Explore Belonging, Space, and the Campus Environment—Katherine Branch and Amanda Latz
+2) Utilizing Photo Elicitation to Explore Belonging and Space in the Campus Environment—Katherine Branch and Amanda O. Latz

 3) Using Visual Research Methods to Unlock New Understandings of Student Success—David J. Nguyen